tetofonta/gdb-debug-wire-integrated-server/README.md

 Go to the repository directory and do the following:
  - execute `cmake -DCMAKE_BUILD_TYPE=Debug -S . -B build`
- - execute `cmake --build ./build --target ardwino`
+ - execute `cmake --build ./build --target integrated_server`

-The flash hex file will be available at `./build/ardwino.flash.bin`
+The flash hex file will be available at `./build/integrated_server.flash.bin`